Anonymous

 I would suggest the (2) choice--even though it might be tough coming down after taking the high-altitude position once.

-To the extent I know about the medical situation you mentioned, a MRI Scan doesn't need you to quit jobs.
-And surgeries for the conditions you mentioned are SURELY not emergency [meaning life-threatening] ones, that need surgery in a jiffy.
-I am sure things can be properly planned-out with a discussion with the Doctor [usually until the surgery is done, the patient is put on medications].
+To the extent I know about the medical situation you mentioned, an MRI Scan doesn't need you to quit jobs.
+And surgeries for the conditions you mentioned are surely not emergency [meaning life-threatening] ones, that need surgery in a jiffy.
+I am sure things can be properly planned out with a discussion with the Doctor [usually until the surgery is done, the patient is put on medications].

 And this MAY NOT be to your liking: suggest inculcate an attitude of "taking responsibility for your actions".
 It's easy to blame everyone under the Sun for what essentially has been of your making.